Sylhetis: Bengali

+Chittaranjan Deb, writing an article at his Shantiniketan house balcony.

 It has been argued that the first Bengali translation of the Mahabharata was written by Sri Sanjay of Sylhet in the 17th century.
 The 18th-century Hattanather Panchali (Hattanath chronicles) written by Ganesh Ram Shiromani was a Bengali ballad of 36,000 lines which detail the early history of Sylhet though its authenticity is questionable.
 When Sylhet was under the rule of the Twipra Kingdom, medieval Sylheti writers using the Bengali script included the likes of Dwija Pashupati, the author of Chandravali – considered one of the earliest Sylheti works.
 Nasiruddin Haydar of Sylhet town wrote the Tawarikh-e-Jalali, the first Bengali biography of Shah Jalal.
 Gobind Gosai of Masulia wrote Nirbban Shongit, Gopinath Dutta wrote Dronporbbo, Dotto Bongshaboli and Nariporbbo and Nur Ali Khan of Syedpur wrote Marifoti Geet.
 Songwriters and poets such as Radharaman Dutta, Hason Raja and Shah Abdul Karim, significantly contributed to Bengali literature and their works remain popular across Bengal in present-times.
 Numerous Bengali writers emerged in Ita, such as Kobi Muzaffar Khan, Gauri Shankar Bhatta and Golok Chand Ghosh.
 Muslim literature was based upon historical affairs and biographies of prominent Islamic figures.

+The first Sylheti to pursue journalism professionally was Nagendra Chandra Shyam, editor of Vabishat and Surma and a pioneer of Rabindra Sangeet in the Sylhet region.
+Other exponents of Rabindra Sangeet based in Shantiniketan of Sylheti origin include Chittaranjan Deb and Asoke Bijay Raha.
 In 2021, Shuvagoto Chowdhury was awarded the Bangla Academy Literary Award.